Processing math: 1%

 0%

-$$ \displaystyle \frac{32}{\sqrt{3}}(\sqrt{3+1}) $$ meter
+\displaystyle \frac{32}{\sqrt{3}}(\sqrt{3+1})

 0%

-$$ \displaystyle 32(\sqrt{3+1}) $$ meter
+\displaystyle 32(\sqrt{3+1})

 0%

-$$ \displaystyle 32\sqrt3 $$ meter
+\displaystyle 32\sqrt3

 0%

-$$ \displaystyle \frac{32}{3}(\sqrt{3+1}) $$ meter
+\displaystyle \frac{32}{3}(\sqrt{3+1})

 Explanation

-From $$\displaystyle \bigtriangleup OBH $$
+\displaystyle \bigtriangleup OBH

-$$\Rightarrow \sqrt 3 =\dfrac{BH}{OB} $$
+\Rightarrow \sqrt 3 =\dfrac{BH}{OB}

-$$\Rightarrow \sqrt 3 =\dfrac{BH}{32} $$
+\Rightarrow \sqrt 3 =\dfrac{BH}{32}

-or $$\displaystyle BH =32\sqrt{3} $$
+\displaystyle BH =32\sqrt{3}

 Height of Tower

-$$\displaystyle =OT=OB+BT=32(\sqrt{3}+1)\ meters $$
+\displaystyle =OT=OB+BT=32(\sqrt{3}+1)\ meters

-An aeroplane flying horizontally at a height of $$1.5$$ km above the ground is observed at a certain point on earth to subtend an angle of $$60$$.
-After $$15$$ seconds, its angle of elevation is observed to be $$30$$.
-Calculate the speed of the, aeroplane in km/h.
+km above the ground is observed at a certain point on earth to subtend an angle of

 Report Question